Jun 10

 How do we ensure we appeal to the consumers of tomorrow and the ever-evolving demographics and changing cultures of our towns and cities?

-Weight loss jabs, low- and no-alcohol, competitive socialising – are they just fads or are they here to stay?
+Low- and no-alcohol, competitive socialising – are they just fads or are they here to stay?
 What does the pub, restaurant, hotel and cafe look like in 2036?

 Unpicking the hospitality of tomorrow is not easy, but UKHospitality’s summer conference brings together industry leaders, next generation voices and insights from world-renowned consumer behaviour experts to answer these questions and provide market-leading insight into how hospitality can future-proof their businesses and prepare for the future consumer.